ConnorSweeneyDev/TerminalMusicPlayer/README.md

 ## Known Issues
 - The screen can be made bigger (not smaller) before the song list starts scrolling, but after that any more resizing causes glitchy output.
+- Holding down the skip key for too long causes the player to crash.

 ## Updating SDL
 On top of the having the previous dependencies installed, go to the releases page and download the